MusicDataset/md_homepage/content/musics/m/MazurkaOp.6No.2inC-sharpMinor(1)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Mazurka Op.
+title: Mazurka Op.
 6 No. 2 in C-sharp Minor (1)
 description: This is the description for Mazurka Op.
 6 No. 2 in C-sharp Minor by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]